 Unlike Second Life and social networks like Facebook, the platform is totally decentralized.
 There is no single authority to decide on what kind of content is created, enact rules on the use of the software, or, how it can be monetized.
 Nor does any exchange of currency have to go through this authority for a fee.

 In other words, a Libertarian paradise!

 The people behind Decentraland come from various backgrounds but have the same vision about where blockchain can potentially go.

 The major players in the organization are Technical Lead Esteban Ordano, co founder of Zeppelin Solutions.
-That group created Streamium, the first app that implemented payment channels.The Project Lead and face of the company is Ariel Meilich, the founder of Benchrise, a big-data company whose product helped find software engineers for tech companies.
-He is basically the money man, as he has had a lot of success in securing venture capital funding for lots of tech companies.
+That group created Streamium, the first app that implemented payment channels.The project lead and face of the company is J. Phoenix, the founder of Understanding Data, a big-data company whose product helps power data engineering services for tech companies.
+He is basically the data man, as he has had a lot of success in analyzing data for lots of tech companies.